justinglow/home-assistant-config/README.md

 ## Media

-* When Apple TV is playing, trigger media light scene
-* When Apple TV is paused, trigger media-paused light scene
+* When Apple TV is playing, trigger media-playing light scene; When Apple TV is paused, trigger media-paused light scene

+# Coming soon

+* Ecobee4 + sensors for upstairs
+* Z Wave dimmer for back porch lights plus motion sensor for security
+* Z Wave switch for fireplace
+* Randomize Hue Bloom colors each time a scene triggers them from off to on